 professionals when their creation is guided and informed by industry experts.

-Explore the many ways career ladders/lattices are being used in the User Showcase
+Explore the many ways career ladders/lattices are being used in the Models in Action

 You must first use the Build a Competency Model Tool to identify the foundational knowledge, skills, and abilities for all

 workers.
 You can either customize an existing model, or build a new model.
 Then, the Build a Career Ladder/Lattice Tool will

 help you build career ladders/lattices that outlines potential pathways as individuals progress through a career.

 Before you start developing your ladder/lattice, it is suggested that you click on the Collaborative

 Process Tab to read some helpful tips about collaborating with others to build these resources.
 You will also need some information

 about the jobs you wish to include and the critical development experiences needed for a worker to progress along the pathway.